RicoQ/Kube_Rancher_vCenter/README.md

 - A vCenter server is needed as some features for Terraform and Packer are not supported on a standalone ESXi. (i.e: Template cloning and ovf manipulations) I was having a lot of trouble without the vcenter providers.

-- I need to start working with Vault (ansible and terraform). at the moment all my Passwords and sensible data are in plain text in a '.tfvar' and '.pkrvar.hcl', I've added this files to the .gitignore to keep them secured to my pc only... but I really need to get familiar and use the vaults.
+- I need to start working with Vault (ansible and terraform).
+At the moment all my Passwords and sensible data are in plain text in a '.tfvar' and '.pkrvar.hcl', I've added this files to the .gitignore to keep them secured to my pc only... but I really need to get familiar and use the vaults.
 So those tools are soon to come.

 #
 ## What this Project does: